 Students who are not satisfied with a grade and have reason to believe the grade issued is incorrect, have the right to appeal.
-The Grade Appeal Procedure is found in the online Undergraduate Catalog.
+The Grade Appeal Form is available on the Registrar's Office website.

 Undergraduate students who earn a minimum term GPA of 3.80 while enrolled for 12 or more credits during the fall or spring semester will be placed on the Presidentís Honor Roll.
 Students who earn a GPA of 3.50 will be placed on the Deanís Honor Roll.

 The cumulative GPA is used to determine which baccalaureate degree students graduate with honors.
 Students must have completed at least two terms and 30 or more credits at Minot State.
 The minimum honors requirements are as follows: Cum Laude - 3.50 GPA, Magna Cum Laude - 3.75 GPA, & Summa Cum Laude - 3.90 GPA.